grafana/loki/docs/sources/architecture/distributor.md

 This document builds upon the information in the [Loki Architecture](./) page.

+Distributors are stateless and communicate with ingesters via [gRPC](https://grpc.io).
+The quantity of distributors can be increased or decreased as needed.

 ## Where does it live?

 The distributor is the first component on Loki's write path downstream from any gateways providing auth or load balancing.
 It's responsible for validating, preprocessing, and applying a subset of rate limiting to incoming data before sending it to the ingester component.
 It is important that a load balancer sits in front of the distributor in order to properly balance traffic to them.